Adapted from Jim Conrad's online book A Birding Trip through Mexico, This excerpt from "The Pine Forest of Lake Arareko" near Copper Canyon

 It's easy to imagine that a flock of flitting birds is more likely to jar a spider from beneath its leaf, or cause a bug to run from cover, than a single bird.
 However, woodpeckers often join such flocks, and their prey resides unshakably beneath flakes of tree bark.
 Also, we saw among the Mesquite that grain-eating birds also form mixed-species flocks.
 More than one serious ornithologist have suggested that often birds of different species flock together just for the company.

 From time to time other bird species are drawn into my present flock's general vicinity but they do not join the active nucleus, just remain loosely on the periphery.
 After a few minutes the wandering flock drifts on without the visitors, or else the visitors fly away, abandoning the flock altogether.
-Among such visitors are Northern Flickers, Williamson's Sapsucker (shown at the right), and a single Yellow-eyed Junco with its eerie, schoolbus-yellow eyes.
+Among such visitors are Northern Flickers, Williamson's Sapsucker (shown below), and a single Yellow-eyed Junco with its eerie, schoolbus-yellow eyes.